marktoakley/PyBCGA/README.txt

   $ python setup.py --help

-Then add the installation directory to your PYTHONPATH environment variables.
+Then add the installation directory to your PYTHONPATH environment variable.

 Usage
 =====